wentasah/ros2nix/README.md

-                        determined from the local git work tree. sourceRoot attribute is set if needed and not overridden by --source-root. (default: False) --use-per-package-src
+                        determined from the local git work tree. sourceRoot attribute is set if needed and not overridden by --source-root. (default: False) --fetch-external      Determines the source code structure from git, but the code is passed as a set of inputs.
+Use together with --src-param-set. (default: False) --use-flake-input-rev
+                        Hardcode the commit of the github repo in the flake input.
+Has only an effect if used together with --fetch-external and --flake (default: False) --use-per-package-src
                         When using --fetch, fetch only the package sub- directory instead of the whole repo.
 For repos with